Emergency Medical Services - Paramedic

 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
-Students must also complete placements tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should see a counselor and returning students their advisor for more information.
 To be eligible for placement in the program, students are required to have transcripts of previous high school and college courses sent to John Tyler Community College, submit the required health certificate, and have current CPR certification at the Health Care Provider level.
 Per Virginia OEMS Regulation students must be a minimum of 18 years of age at the beginning of any ALS certification program and hold, at a minimum, a high school or general equivalency diploma.

 |1st Semester||Credits||Standard Course Options|